 Glassdoor is a website that allows anyone to write a review of their professional experience with a company, usually focusing on the hiring process or working there.
 Nowadays, most candidates will investigate your organization by taking a look at what people have to say on Glassdoor.

 Inevitably, someone is going to feel wronged or be critical of their experience with your organization, especially if they weren’t hired.
-People take the time to complain online more than reporting positive thoughts.
+People take the time to complain online about a bad candidate experience more than reporting positive thoughts.
 To counteract this and fully understand your company’s image and mistakes, hire or assign someone to be your Glassdoor guard.

 They should spend time daily or weekly checking comments about your company that are posted on Glassdoor.
 Ask them to take note of common complaints or serious claims weekly or monthly.
 It’s critical to keep your brand strong in the community.
 These types of rumors can spread quickly.